ibivu/pipenn/README.md

 You can also use these steps to run PIPENN for the interface prediction of your own protein sequences.

+You may also be interested to use the [PIPENN webserver at www.ibi.vu.nl/programs/pipennwww/](https://www.ibi.vu.nl/programs/pipennwww/) which allows you to try out your queries of interest.
+Typical runtimes per protein are on the order of 10 minutes.

 ### What is PIPENN? ###

 PIPENN stands for 'Protein Interface Prediction from sequence with an Ensemble of Neural Nets'.
 PIPENN is a suite of DL methods for predicting protein bindings of different interaction types (protein-protein, protein-small-molecule, protein-nucleotide(DNA/RNA)) at residue-level, using only information from a protein sequence as input.